 The scent of lavender has been found to have an effect on sleep.
 Placing a sachet of lavender under your pillow at night, adding a drop of lavender oil to your pillow, or even to a hot bath before bed, can have a huge effect on your ability to fall asleep.
-Read more about the effects of Lavender here.
+Read more about the effects of lavender here.

-4. Drink Herbal Tea
+4. Drink herbal tea

 Fruit flavour herbal teas are often developed for their flavour, but herbal teas such as chamomile, thyme, peppermint tea etc, tend to have therapeutic effects.
 The best herbal tea to drink to help with sleep issues is chamomile tea.
-It has been found to provide profound relief to people who find it difficult to sleep as the contained apigenin, a phenolic flavonoid, has a tranquilizing effect.
+It has been found to provide profound relief to people who find it difficult to sleep as the contained apigenin, a phenolic flavonoid, has a tranquillizing effect.
 This acts as a relaxant in the body helping to promote sleep.
-These relaxing effects also help to relieve muscle spasms, and often provide some relief for those who suffer from restless legs syndrome.
+These relaxing effects also help to relieve muscle spasms and often provide some relief for those who suffer from restless legs syndrome.

 5. Get moving

 Regular exercise can make it easier to fall asleep and also deepen sleep.
 Research has found that sedentary adults who got exercise 4 times a week improved their sleep quality significantly.
-However it’s important not to exercise before bed as this may give a boost in energy and make sleeping more difficult.
+However, it’s important not to exercise before bed as this may give a boost in energy and make sleeping more difficult.

 6. Get enough sleep

-Sleep cycles occur in 4 hour patterns; for the first 2 hours, the brain waves begin to gradually slow to a deep sleep, over the next 2 hours the brain waves begin to activate and a lighter sleep phase is begun.
+Sleep cycles occur in 4-hour patterns; for the first 2 hours, the brain waves begin to gradually slow to a deep sleep, over the next 2 hours the brain waves begin to activate and a lighter sleep phase is begun.
 During this stage dreams take place.
 After these 4 hours, the cycle begins again.
 By waking up after 6 hours, the brain is forced out of a deep sleep, making it more difficult to waken, as well as shorting the deeper rejuvenation phase of sleep.
-By depriving the body of a good 8 hour sleep you are more likely to be low in energy during the day, and you are more likely to nap.
+By depriving the body of a good 8-hour sleep you are more likely to be low in energy during the day, and you are more likely to nap.